thomas-roos/scriba/README.md

-# Scriba
+# Scriba v0.2.0

-A simple CLI tool for recording audio and transcribing it using OpenAI's Whisper API.
+A modern CLI tool for recording audio and transcribing it using OpenAI's Whisper API, featuring an interactive TUI library for managing your recordings.

 ## Features

-- **Record Audio**: Capture audio directly from your microphone
+- **🎙️ Audio Recording**: Capture audio directly from your microphone
-- **Transcribe Audio**: Convert audio files to text using OpenAI's Whisper API
+- **📝 AI Transcription**: Convert audio to text using OpenAI's Whisper API
-- **Combined Workflow**: Record and automatically transcribe in one command
+- **🔄 Combined Workflow**: Record and automatically transcribe in one command
-- **Automatic File Naming**: Smart timestamp-based naming with optional descriptions
-- **Flexible API Key**: Pass API key via command line or environment variable
+- **📚 Recording Library**: Interactive TUI browser for managing recordings
+- **🗃️ Database Storage**: SQLite database for organized recording metadata
+- **🔍 Full-Text Search**: Search through your transcripts
+- **📊 Statistics**: View recording statistics and usage metrics
+- **▶️ Audio Playback**: Play recordings directly from the library
+- **🗑️ Safe Deletion**: Delete recordings with confirmation prompts
-- **Organized Storage**: All recordings stored in `~/scriba_recordings/`
+- **📁 Smart Organization**: All recordings stored in `~/scriba_recordings/`

 ## Prerequisites

 - Rust (1.70.0 or later)
 - OpenAI API key
+- Audio system (microphone for recording, speakers for playback)

 ## Installation